Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 Panel Layout

-I added one more operator to my panel labeled “Reset to Recommended Defaults” to allow for reverting the filename, selected object types, scale factor, and smoothing options to their default values.
+I added one more operator to my panel labeled “Reset to Recommended Defaults” to allow a user to revert the filename, selected object types, scale factor, and smoothing options to their default values.

 Then, I finalized the overall layout by moving properties/operators related to filepath configuration and export settings under a “Settings” subpanel, and kept the remaining operators under an “Export” subpanel: